 We have now mainly talked about monitoring, which facilitates detection.
 Ideally, we’re after prevention which can be achieved by investing in Edge Security.

 In its simplest form, Edge Security consists of a firewall and an authentication server.
-Nothing should pass this checkpoint unless it is authorised and meant to.
+Nothing should pass this checkpoint unless someone authorises it.
 However, even after passing, there should be no inherent trust in anything!
 Always verify everything.

 Think of this approach as having a multitude of edges (or checkpoints) on the inside.
 Any organisation should heavily invest in identity and access management – be it for its employees or its users.
 This experience should be seamless and at least prevent phishing, which is widely employed due to its low-effort-high-impact nature.
-Phishing is what enabled most of the recent big breaches, or how they started at least.
+Phishing is what enabled most of the recent big breaches.
 You can even employ Biometrics, FIDO (Fast IDentity Online), and Hardware Keys.
 Choose the appropriate method for each user group.
 It is important to note that each Multi-Factor Authentication Method has its advantages and disadvantages – and also its own thread model, which would bring us back to the first point.

 Following these four points could already make a huge difference to your organisation’s cyber security.
 Raising awareness is definitely very important, which is also why we have put together a list of four things anyone can do to improve their security online.